 With six weeks remaining until the start of the 2019 FNB Wines2Whales Shiraz, Joanne and Sean Badenhorst of Team TREAD once again had two very different training weeks!
 They’re a married couple with full-time work and family commitments.
 They have been cycling for over 30 years and are tackling some mid-life bicycle riding challenges together.
-This won’t be their first stage race as a teammates; but it will Joanne’s first Wines2Whales.
+This won’t be their first stage race as teammates; but it will be Joanne’s first Wines2Whales.
 Sean has done three previously.

 Since I had to have a gash in my left knee stitched the previous Saturday, I obeyed the ER doctor’s orders on the Monday of the new week.
 “No exercise until the stitches come out.”
 Well, mostly obeyed.
 No training at all for six days in succession was killing me.
 My knee wasn’t killing me.

 I had little choice by the time the weekend rolled around.
 I needed to launch the first Mugg & Bean Cycle Lab Safe Training Ride in Hillcrest, KZN, so decided to do the 40km distance.
 Knee was fine.
 It felt good to pedal again!
 Then, on Sunday, I needed to teach road skills to the Absa Tribe Novice Group with Cycle Lab Active in Joburg.
 I did a short solo pedal beforehand and ended up doing 45km.
 Knee was fine.

 Jeez!
 Not a great week of training!
 The only good thing was that I was quite strict with my eating and managed to not gain any weight…

 Mine and Joanne’s training for the past three weeks: